hoodiehq-archive/documentation/en/start/getting-started/getting-started-1.md

 <pre><code>$ hoodie -h</code></pre>

 Never worked with the terminal before?
-Here are some <a href="http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line" target="_blank">tipps and tricks</a>!
+Here are some <a href="http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line" target="_blank">tips and tricks</a>!

 The very first step is using Hoodie-CLI to instantiate your new application.
 In your terminal, go to the directory you want your application to be in and enter: